Kaajal12/KodeWithKlossyProject/README.md

 My team and I designed our app by including a launch screen, a scroll view, an image viewer to allow the user to select a photo from their gallery, multiple pages that are connected with segues, and a segmented control.
 Our multiple pages includes a Create Pet Profile, About Us, and Fun Facts.

-Furthermore, our minimum viable product mobile application was created in XCode using Swift.
+Furthermore, our minimum viable product mobile application was created in Xcode using Swift in 3 days.